henrik42/buttle/README.md

       </security>
       <xa-datasource-property name="Url">jdbc:postgresql://127.0.0.1:6632/postgres</xa-datasource-property>
     </xa-datasource>

+Note that `security` configuration is included here only for you to be able to test this datasource through the Wildfly admin console GUI in isolation.
+When proxying this datasource with _Buttle_ these `security` settings will never be used (as explaied in __A note on authentication__).

 You can retrieve this from JNDI like this (done via nREPL into running Wildfly; build UBERJAR with `lein with-profile +swank,+wildfly